 The Kimberley Process was established to avoid the most egregious and blatant of diamond trade wrongdoings.
 However, as reported by media and researchers, the Kimberley Process is not without flaws and has been heavily criticized.
 For example, you cannot be sure of the origin of the diamond you see in the store unless it’s produced in a lab.

 Even if the Kimberley Process did work as intended, it does not cover workers’ rights.
 In many places around the world, developing countries and, in particular, the poorest members of society are not protected and are often exploited.

-Wages are desperately low, and safety is an after-thought.
+Wages are desperately low, and safety is an afterthought.
 Some estimate that mined diamonds result in one injury for every 1,000 workers annually—lab-grown diamond production results in zero.
-The disruptive nature of mining dwellings and inflows of migrant workers should also not be understated.
+The disruptive nature of mining dwellings and the inflows of migrant workers should also not be understated.
 HIV/Aids, smuggling, and corruption often follow in minings wake.